 Funtek Raid Adventure : A low-cost, Land Rover style RC car

-Looking to buy a remote control car as a present this Christmas?
-Then look no further than our Christmas buyers guide showcasing a range of RC cars suitable for all ages and budgets.
-Our guide covers models suitable for driving indoors or out, along with some advice on scale and batteries for first-time buyers.
+Looking to buy a remote control car as a present ?
+Then look no further than our buyers guide showcasing a range of RC cars suitable for all ages and budgets.
+This guide covers models suitable for driving indoors or out, along with some advice on scale and batteries for first-time buyers.

 All the remote control cars here are tried, tested and loved by RC Geeks staff.
 With so many models available, our editors have set about curating a list of the best models we sell, grouped by budget.
 Whatever you opt to purchase, you can be sure our recommendations will result in a great gift.